 The Employer may make temporary appointments.
 Individuals in temporary appointments are limited to one thousand fifty (1,050) hours of work in a twelve (12) consecutive month period from the individual's original date of hire.
 For the purposes of counting the one thousand fifty (1,050) hours, the twelve (12) month period will begin on the employee's original date of hire.
-The next twelve (12) month period will repeat accordingly and this pattern will continue.

-A. Represented Individuals

-Excluding students, individuals in temporary appointments who work between three hundred fifty (350) hours and one thousand fifty (1,050) hours in a twelve (12) consecutive month period from the original date of hire who are members of the bargaining unit represented by the Union, are governed by the specific terms of this Article.
-Once the employee works at least three hundred fifty (350) hours the employee remains a represented individual until the end of the first twelve (12) month period in which the employee does not work at least three hundred fifty (350) hours in a twelve (12) consecutive month period from the original date of hire.
-An employee who has not worked sufficient hours to remain a represented individual is excluded from the bargaining unit until the employee again works at least three hundred fifty (350) hours in a twelve (12) month period from the original date of hire.

-- B. Unless identified in Sections 5.8, 5.11, 5.12 and 5.13, below, no other Articles in this Agreement apply to represented individuals. - C. The Employer may petition the Office of the State Human Resources Director for approval of exceptions to the one thousand fifty (1,050) hour threshold specified above.
-The Employer will provide the Union with a copy of the petition. - 5.2 Appointment Notice
+- A. Represented Individuals Excluding students, individuals in temporary appointments who work between three hundred fifty (350) hours and one thousand fifty (1,050) hours in a twelve (12) consecutive month period from the original date of hire who are members of the bargaining unit represented by the Union, are governed by the specific terms of this Article.
+Once the employee works at least three hundred fifty (350) hours the employee remains a represented individual until the end of the twelve (12) month period in which the employee does not work at least three hundred fifty (350) hours in a twelve (12) consecutive month period from the original date of hire. - B. Unless identified in Sections 5.8, 5.11, 5.12 and 5.13, below, no other Articles in this Agreement apply to represented individuals. - C. The Employer may petition the Office of the State Human Resources Director for approval of exceptions to the one thousand fifty (1050) hour threshold specified above.
+The Employer will provide the Union with a copy of the petition.

+5.2 Temporary Appointment Notice

-Prior to the start of a temporary appointment, the temporary appointee must be notified in writing of the conditions of the appointment.
+Prior to the start of a temporary, the temporary or appointee must be notified in writing of the conditions of the appointment.
 The written notification must contain the following information regarding the appointment:

-- 1. The reason for the temporary appointment; - 2.
+- 1. The reason for the appointment; - 2.
 The hours of work and the hourly rate of pay; - 3.
 The anticipated duration of the appointment; - 4.
-A statement regarding the receipt or non-receipt of benefits; - 5.
-The employee's original date of hire in a temporary appointment; - 6.
-A description of when they may become a represented individual, included in the bargaining unit and covered by this Agreement; - 7.
-A statement of the Union's exclusive recognition and union security provision; and - 8.
-The right to request remedial action as provided in 5.7 below. - 5.3 Compensation
+A statement regarding the receipt or non-receipt of benefits;

+- 5. A description of when they may become a represented individual, included in the bargaining unit and covered by this Agreement; provision; and - 6.
+The right to request remedial action as provided in 5.7 below.

+5.3 Compensation